MS Hands: What You Need to Know

 Leave plenty of time for tasks – don't try doing all your cards at once as your writing will get worse.
 Here are some other things to try:

 - Exercises – You can find hand-strengthening exercises online.

 - Hand grips and therapy – Speak to your occupational therapist or neurologist as you can do hand workouts using these aids.

 - Voice software – This is to help with typing (although I would be self-conscious about talking to myself in the office).

 - Talk to friends, family and employers – Explain what impact MS has on your hands and ask for help if needed.

 - Rest – Most MS symptoms improve with rest, and your hands are no different.

-It's important to me that I maintain as much independence as possible, so I need to make sure I keep my hands as strong as possible for as long as possible given that my legs gave up years ago!
+It's important to me that I maintain as much independence as possible, so I need to make sure I keep my hands as strong as possible for as long as possible given that my legs gave up years ago.

-The number of tasks we complete each day using our hands is mind-blowing, and I don't know why this didn't occur to me years ago when I was stressing out about needing a wheelchair.
+The number of tasks we complete each day using our hands is mind-blowing, and I don't know why this did not occur to me years ago when I was stressing out about needing a wheelchair.
 I hope someone comes up with magic hands to fix the problem once and for all!